-You will be a fan of Lumen Café if you prefer to avoid the heavily touristed streets of the old Jewish Quarter but still get a cup of specialty coffee in a hip neighborhood.
-With excellent breakfast offerings and a thoughtful interior design featuring concrete and wood combinations, Lumen Café is more than your average neighborhood café.
-But it's the patrons, artists and neighborhood bohemians, who give a soul to Lumen.
-They serve drinks all day and host almost daily live music performances.Read more
+Head to Lumen Café if you'd like to avoid the tourist-heavy streets of the Jewish Quarter, but still get a cup of specialty coffee or craft beer in a hip neighborhood.
+With egg-based breakfast dishes (served until noon), a full-service kitchen, and a sleek interior featuring concrete and wood finishes, Lumen is more than your average neighborhood café and bar.
+But it's the patrons, artists and neighborhood bohemians, who give soul to the place..

-La nube is a café/tapas bar in the increasingly hip Újbuda neighborhood.
-The main appeal of this Hungarian-Spanish, family-run operation is the warm and welcoming atmosphere and the diverse crowd which mainly comes from the neighborhood.
-On a typical day, patrons might comprise parents with young children (there's a kids' corner), hipsters typing away on their iPhones, and aging locals sipping glasses of San Miguel that comes straight from the tap..Read more
+La nube is a café and tapas bar tucked away in a side street in the increasingly hip Újbuda neighborhood on the Buda side.
+The main appeal of this Hungarian-Spanish, family-run operation is the welcoming, homey atmosphere and mixed group of patrons.
+On a typical day, customers might comprise parents with young children, hipsters typing away on their iPhones, and aging locals sipping glasses of draft San Miguel..